 The coastal areas tend to be flatter, allowing more time to enjoy the scenery and less challenging uphills.

-However, the mountainous Mediterranean coastline as it travels towards northern Italy awaits those who want to get the legs pumping.
+However, the mountainous Mediterranean coastline as it travels towards northern Italy awaits those who want to get their legs pumping.

 Rivers, Canals and smaller inland regions have memorable experiences for all styles of cycling.